 Throughout the industry, IT directors and executives are looking for an easier way to deploy data center solutions.
 This desire has lead to the rise of converged infrastructure designs, and NetApp is at the forefront of this field.
 By partnering with Cisco, they have built the FlexPod.
 It combines the Cisco Unified Computing System, Cisco Nexus switching, a Microsoft or VMware hypervisor, and NetApp storage.

-- FAS Series
+- All Flash FAS Series

 - FlexPod Premium Partner

 Read the latest and most relevant technology news through the Mindsight blog.
 Our most recent data storage articles are below.

 Flash storage is on the rise in the storage industry, and proof of its legitimacy is that every major storage developer now has a flash offering.
 Flash already has a compelling use case for SaaS companies, and it is only a matter of time before…Read More

 With the price per gigabyte of flash storage plummeting further and further each year, the time has come to start taking the technology seriously.
 Estimates differ on when the all flash storage market will overtake hard disk drives (HDDs) as the storage of choice for…Read More